Aljon-Gaspar/API/README.md

-"# API"
+# API
 This API allows you the insert, read, update, and delete names in a database.

-"## API Description"
+## API Description
 This PHP code defines a basic API using the Slim framework.
 The API provides endpoints for performing CRUD (Create, Read, Update, Delete) for various operations related to names in a MySQL database.
 Ensure that you have a database named "demo" created and properly configured to support the operations defined in the code.

-"## API Endpoints"
+## API Endpoints
 This API consist of four(4) endpoints:

 1. postName:    This endpoint allows user to add a new name to the database.
 The code parses the incoming JSON data (with 'fname' and 'lname') and inserts it into the MySQL database.
 It returns a JSON response indicating the success or failure of the insertion.